CondeNastDigital/cnBolt-Extensions-RelationList/README.md

 key there.
 Kraken will then create a UID for this client which you can use for the configuration of this extension

-**Search Filters**

-You can optionally add additional filters for the Kraken api that will be added to any search for content.
-In this sample, search is restricted to content of GQ and GLAMOUR.
+**Note** The Kraken Connector caches it's content for 60 seconds by default!

 ## Usage

+### RelationList
+This service returns the selected content items from your pool according to the settings in your record's field.

 Within your twig template, you may get your related items by using the custom twig function, which returns the items as a record directly.
 Here is an example, how to use the function within a twig template:

 ```
 {% set value = record.myfield %}